-For those taking their training seriously over the long term, it would be well worth investing in a karategi from Japan.
-These are superior quality, with prices starting at around £120 (kids) or £160 (adults), for a medium weight cotton suit, or around £200 for a top quality cotton/polyester model with light customisation.
+For those taking their training seriously over the long term, it would be well worth investing in a superior quality karategi from Japan.
+Prices start at around £120 (kids) or £160 (adults), for a medium weight cotton suit, or around £200 for a top quality cotton/polyester model with light customisation.
 Import taxes, postage and customs handling charges all play a factor in price, but the quality of fabrics mean that it will last a very long time.
-These are some of our favourites:
+Some of our favourites are listed below…

 How to look after your karate-gi

-Wash your karate-gi after every practice session.
-If it is not possible to wash it straight after the session, take it out of your bag to air.
+Wash your karate-gi after every session, but if it’s not possible to wash it immediately, take it out of your bag to air.
 Perspiration turns white fabrics yellow over time but you can limit this by keeping your dogi as clean as possible between sessions.

 When the wash has finished, take out your uniform straight away.
-Give it a shake and pull out the creases in the cotton to make the fabric lie as smooth as possible before you hang it out to dry naturally.
-Never tumble dry as this will cause excessive shrinkage.
+Do not tumble dry as this will cause excessive shrinkage.
+Give it a shake and pull out any creases to make the fabric lie as smooth as possible before you hang it out to dry naturally.

-Karategi used to all be made with 100% cotton but in recent years manufacturers have begun to offer uniforms made of special materials.
-These are typically cotton/polyester, with each thread consisting of a polyester core wrapped in a cotton outer.
-This material has the soft and smooth feel of a high quality shirt and offers a number of advantages over cotton: they tend to be easy-care and light weight, dry quickly and do not need ironing.
-They are also very easy to move in – that feeling when your trousers catch on your knee while kicking?
-The fine-weave characteristics of the cotton-poly suits will help relieve this.
+Premium karategis used to all be made with 100% cotton but in recent years manufacturers have begun to offer uniforms made of special materials.
+These are typically a polyester core wrapped in a cotton outer.
+This material has the soft and smooth feel of a high quality shirt giving a number of advantages over cotton: they tend to be easy-care and light weight, dry quickly and do not need ironing.
+They are also very easy to move in… you know that feeling when your trousers catch on your knee while kicking?
+The fine-weave characteristics of the cotton-poly suits will help counter this.
 The downside is that these uniforms are more expensive, and while they diffuse sweat quickly, the material is not as absorbent as pure cotton.

 How about the heavyweight options?

 Most karate-gi manufacturers offer a heavyweight uniform.
-These are even more hard wearing than the middle weight options and some people find the extra thickness (and noise!) of the material satisfying.
-Personally, we find the thicker dogi to be heavy and a bit uncomfortable – the middle weight ones allow for much greater ease of movement and are suitable for year-round wear.
+More hard wearing than the middle weight options, some people find the extra thickness (and noise) of the material satisfying.
+Personally, we find the thicker dogi to be too heavy and a bit uncomfortable – the middle weight ones allow for much greater ease of movement and are suitable for year-round wear.

-There are so many manufacturers to choose from but from experience, we tend to stick with the aforementioned brands.
+There are so many manufacturers to choose from, and we’ve tried many, but tend to stick with the aforementioned brands.
 If you have any questions or would like to discuss the different types available, just ask our karategi otaku!